orix-software/bpm/mkdocs/docs/commands/bpm_config.md

 In that case, "bpm run --bin curl" will launch "curl" compiled from tests/curl.c

-## Add a pre script before main command is launched
+## Add a 'pre' script before main command is launched

 ```bash
 $ mkdir scripts/